david8zhang/pirate-rpg/readme.md

 ## Bugs to fix

+- Mob spawner seems to continue to spawn mobs indefinitely if the spawner is off-screen

 ## Easy wins

-- Figure out how to offset the initial spawn position of ships after map transition based on ship's height/width
+- Make ships only spawn in specific maps

 ## Meatier Stuff

-- Handle world bound collisions when player is in a ship or in a transport
 - Stop enemy ship when player attempts to board
 - Refactor the way structures work (have it load an entirely different scene)